OKNoah/final-orm/modules/ui-js/readme.md

 *directives
 ===
+- *for="item in arr" // iterate element
-- *for="item, index in arr" // iterate element
+- *for="item, index in arr" // iterate element and index
 - *for="10" // iterate element 10 times
 - *if="exp" // create or remove element with expression